His-tag: Protein purification

 Polyhistidine-tags are often used for affinity purification of polyhistidine-tagged recombinant proteins expressed in Escherichia coli or other expression systems.
 Typically, cells are harvested via centrifugation and the resulting cell pellet lysed either by physical means or by means of detergents and enzymes such as lysozyme or any combination of these.
 At this stage, the lysate contains the recombinant protein among many endogenous proteins originating from the host cells.
 The lysate is exposed to affinity resin bound to a carrier matrix coupled with a divalent cation, either by direct addition of resin (batch binding) or by passing over a resin bed in a column format.
 The resin is then washed with buffer to remove proteins that do not specifically interact with bound cation and the protein of interest is eluted off the resin using buffer containing a high concentration of imidazole or a lowered pH.
 The purity and amount of protein can be assessed by methods such SDS-PAGE and Western blotting.

 Affinity purification using a polyhistidine-tag usually results in relatively pure protein.
 Protein purity can be improved by the addition of a low (20-40 mM) concentration of imidazole to the binding and/or wash buffers.
 However, depending on the requirements of the downstream application, further purification steps using methods such as ion exchange or size exclusion chromatography may be required.
 IMAC resins typically retain several prominent endogenous proteins as impurities.
 In E. coli for instance, a prominent example is FKBP-type peptidyl prolyl isomerase, which appears around 25 kDa on SDS-PAGE.
 These impurities can be eliminated using additional purification steps or by expressing the recombinant protein in a deficient strain of cells.
 Alternatively, cobalt charged IMAC resins which have less affinity for endogenous proteins can be used.

 Binding assays

 Polyhistidine-tagging can be used to detect protein-protein interactions in the same way as a pull-down assay.
-Polyhistidine tagging has several advantages over other tags commonly used for pull-down assays, including its small size, few naturally occurring proteins binding to the carrier matrices and the increased stability of the carrier matrix over monoclonal antibody matrices.
+Polyhistidine tagging has several advantages over other tags commonly used for pull-down assays, including its small size, high binding capacity of the resin, few naturally occurring proteins binding to the carrier matrices and the increased stability of the carrier matrix over monoclonal antibody matrices.